ronakjindal10/c2uphotographer1/README.md

 14. Some photos are getting uploaded twice.
 There are instances when the new file queue and retry queue have the same photos.
 Need to investigate.
 ~~15.
 Choose watermark file from the UI so that the photographer doesn't need to deal with watermark file names.~~ ~~16.
 PhotoProcessor logs go back to gray colour when the next line is printed.
 Need to fix this.~~
-17. Clean up the logs that are printed: show file names only instead of directories and remove unnecessary logs like showing failed twice or logging the queues.
+17. Clean up the logs that are printed: show file names only instead of directories and remove unnecessary logs like showing failed twice ~~or logging the queues~~.

+C2U product ideas:
+1. The photographer can DM the edited photos to guests on WhatsApp building a connection with them for future business.
+The guests are asked for their phone number during sign up.
+The photographer uploads the edited photos later and we can use a WhatsApp extension on their browser to send photos on their behalf.
+2. The guest is asked to review the photographer after downloading a few photos.
+The review may be on Google maps or any other platform the photographer wants.